What is the Professional Development Academy?

-The goals of the Professional Development Institute are to improve retention, strengthen Duke's workforce, develop the skills and capabilities of staff, and support Duke's commitment to diversity.
+The goals of the Professional Development Academy are to improve retention, strengthen Duke's workforce, develop the skills and capabilities of staff, and support Duke's commitment to diversity.

-Why is emphasis being placed on supervisor positions for the second program of the Professional Development Institute?
+Why is emphasis being placed on supervisor positions for the second program of the Professional Development Academy?

 Good supervisors play a critical role in helping Duke develop a positive work environment dedicated to excellence in education, research and patient care.
 Supervisors are the front line for any organization, so developing strong, supportive supervisors is one of the best way to improve individual and operational performance, increase staff retention, and enhance the overall work environment.
 New supervisors are sometimes hired or promoted into positions with management responsibility without any support or training regarding how to deal with the challenge of people management, financial management and budgeting, or project management.